Class 10th Biology MCQs & Questions

 d) Both (b) and (c)

-Sol: (d) Both (b) and (c)
+Sol: (d) Both (b) and (c) - Growth hormone is secreted by

 a) Pituitary gland